AlexJReid/blog/content/posts/monoblok/index.md

 ![a cheap shouty sensor](./shoutysensor.png)

 monoblok is partially NATS-compatible and is written in Zig, resulting in a fast and compact binary with low hardware requirements.
-It is configured through a simple signal conditioning DSL is called **patchbay*.
+It is configured through a simple signal conditioning DSL called **patchbay**.

 ## Key features